 4. Add Faux Flowers

 Pull the flowers off their stems, making sure the plastic bit at the bottom of each flower is removed, too.
+You can use different colors, but white fit perfectly with the color palette of my home and achieved the minimal look I was going for.

 Start gluing your flowers on.
 (TIP: If you’re not great at visualizing where the flowers should go, grab some sewing pins and pin the flowers in place.
 That way you can move them if necessary.
 You can always go back and hot-glue if you want – or just leave the pins!)